openstack/openstack-manuals/doc/admin-guide-cloud/source/shared_file_systems_share_types.rst

 Each driver implementation determines which extra specification keys it uses.
 For details, see the documentation for the driver.

-An administrator can use the :file:`policy.json` file to grant permissions for share type creation with extra specifications to other roles.
+An administrator can use the ``policy.json`` file to grant permissions for share type creation with extra specifications to other roles.

 You set a share type to private or public and :ref:`manage the access<share_type_access>` to the private share types.
 By default a share type is created as publicly accessible.
-Set ``--is_public`` to ``False`` to make the share type private.
+Set :option:`--is_public` to ``False`` to make the share type private.

 Share type operations
 ---------------------